UM-ARM-Lab/mab_ms/README.md

 ## Dependencies and Install Details
 * This code has been tested on [Ubuntu 16.04](https://www.ubuntu.com/download/desktop) with [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)
 * Each folder is a catkin pacakge, as such this can be added directly to an existing catkin workspace, or used in a new workspace.
-There are no other packages needed beyond those installed as part of the ros-kinetic-desktop-full package.
+There are no other ROS packages needed beyond those installed as part of the ros-kinetic-desktop-full package.
+* Requires some common libraries such as Eigen.
+If you find one that is not installed on Ubuntu 16.04 by default, please open and ticket and we will update this list.
 * [Gurobi](https://www.gurobi.com)
   Get academic license
-  Download and [follow installation instructions for 7.0.X](http://www.gurobi.com/documentation/7.0/quickstart_linux/software_installation_guid.html#section:Installation) (extract to /opt, add some lines to .bashrc)
+  Download and [follow installation instructions for 7.0.X](http://www.gurobi.com/documentation/7.0/quickstart_linux/software_installation_guid.html#section:Installation) (extract to /opt; add some lines to .bashrc; run `grbgetkey`)
   Switch to using the g++5.2 version: `cd ${GUROBI_HOME}/lib ` `ln -sf libgurobi_g++5.2.a libgurobi_c++.a`
 * mencoder (for generating videos from the simulated experiments): `sudo apt install mencoder`
 * `imToMov.sh` needs to be added to the system path somewhere (used in conjuction with mencoder for generating videos).
 E.g.: `sudo cp imToMov.sh /usr/local/bin`

 ## Running an experiment
 Each experiment uses the same base launch file, and specifies an extra launch file containing parameters specific to that experiment:
-* `roslaunch smmap generic_experiment.launch task_type:=rope_cylinder`
+* `roslaunch smmap generic_experiment.launch task_type:=rope_cylinder --screen`
-* `roslaunch smmap generic_experiment.launch task_type:=cloth_table`
+* `roslaunch smmap generic_experiment.launch task_type:=cloth_table --screen`
-* `roslaunch smmap generic_experiment.launch task_type:=cloth_wafr`
+* `roslaunch smmap generic_experiment.launch task_type:=cloth_wafr --screen`

 ## Logging data
 By default, the launch files are setup to log data to `./logs/<task_type>/default`.
 This will overwrite any data that exists in this folder automatically without prompting.
 Similarly when screenshots are enabled (see below), the folder `/tmp/smmap_screenshots` will be cleared and recreated every trial.